 This model offers less frequent reloads as it accepts 120 round-head nails of 3/4 – 1-3/4 inches.
 Even it is quite easy to reload as this model has the side-loaded canister.

-Last but not least it is ideal for nailing slippery grounds as the dive nose is non-skid.
+Last but not least it is ideal for nailing slippery grounds as the diving nose is non-skid.
 It achieved better performance and ability as it is fairly large.

 - 120 Fastener Capacity